cajunjoel/amazon-s3-glacier-backup/README.md

 A script to use Amazon Glacier and tar incremental backups for long term storage of stuff.

+** IMPORTANT NOTE: THE `glacier-cmd` COMMAND USES PYTHON2 AND IS THEREFORE DEPRECATED.
+THIS PROJECT SHOULD BE CONSIDERED OUT OF DATE.  **

 # Requirements

 ## glacier-cmd
 Install this from GitHub for your system *and configure* for your Amazon S3 Glacier account. https://github.com/uskudnik/amazon-glacier-cmd-interface

 ## GNU Privacy Guard
 Install with apt or yum or whatever